 - 6 tbsp (90mL) nonfat milk

-- Place a sheet of wax paper or parchment paper on a baking tray.
+- Place a sheet of wax paper or parchment paper on a small baking sheet.

 - To prepare the cookie dough, stir together the butter, vanilla extract, and liquid stevia in a small bowl.
 Stir in the milk and salt.
 Add in the oat flour, stirring until just incorporated.
 Gently fold in the chocolate chips.